2015 TCR International Series

 The 2015 TCR International Series was the inaugural season of the TCR International Series, a motor racing championship for touring cars held across Asia and Europe.
 The season began at Sepang on 28 March and finished on 22 November at the Guia Circuit in Macau.

 Stefano Comini won the drivers' championship, driving a SEAT León Cup Racer, and Target Competition won the teams' championship.

 Teams and drivers

-Michelin is the official tyre supplier.
+Michelin is the official tire supplier.